JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/implement-an-interface/index.md

   poster: ./poster_short.png
   url: https://www.youtube.com/watch?v=0ChuCzfdcSE&list=PLM-t1Z4tbFflkIOaap4P-BV30ZrZwrDld&index=2
 leadin: |
-    GoLand offers the option to quickly implement an interface using the _Implement methods_ action, _Ctrl + I_ on Windows/Linux or _Shift + I_ on macOS, and then select
+    <Action name="demo" /> GoLand offers the option to quickly implement an interface using the _Implement
+    methods_ action, _Ctrl + I_ on Windows/Linux or _Shift + I_ on macOS, and then select
     either to generate a new type or use an existing type from the current file.